How ChatGPT Can Hurt HSC Performance If Used Poorly

 - A substitute for close knowledge of the text

-Then move your real essay building and feedback into the HSCAssociate Platform, where the structure is designed for HSC improvement rather than generic output.
+Then move the real planning and correction work into a system designed for HSC improvement rather than generic output.

 If English is where you feel least confident, How to Ace HSC English in Year 12: A Step by Step Guide is a useful companion read.